jazzypants1989/jessquery/README.md

 - It's important to remember that `takeWhile` will alter the elements held within the proxy, and that any methods that follow it will **only** operate on the filtered elements.

-- To restore the proxy to its original state, you can use the `refresh` method.
+- As always, you can use the `refresh` method to restore the proxy to its original state.

 ```javascript
 const buttons = $$(".button")